Evaluating Model Performance

 Localization Loss

-Localization loss is calculated based on the deviation between the coordinates of each predicted bounding box, and the ground truth bounding box.
+Localization loss (or box loss) is calculated based on the deviation between the coordinates of each predicted bounding box, and the ground truth bounding box.

 Generally speaking, each predicted bounding box is mapped to a ground truth bounding box based on the overlap between predicted and ground-truth bounding boxes.